Samford University: 21st century

 Andrew Westmoreland was appointed president of the university in 2006.
 That year, the Jane Hollock Brock Recital Hall was dedicated as part of the university’s fine arts complex.
 A new soccer and track facility opened in 2011, part of a decade-long expansion of new athletics facilities that included a tennis center, a basketball arena, a football field house and a softball stadium.
 For the 2016–17 academic year, the economic and fiscal impacts of the university on Alabama were $424.8 million, 2,424 jobs, $16.1 million in state income and sales taxes, and $6 million in local sales tax.
-In 2013, the university established a new College of Health Sciences, including Ida V. Moffett School of Nursing, McWhorter School of Pharmacy, the School of Health Professions and the School of Public Health.
+In 2013, the university established a new College of Health Sciences, including the existing Ida V. Moffett School of Nursing and McWhorter School of Pharmacy, and the newly created School of Health Professions and School of Public Health.
 The dean of the nursing school, Nena Sanders, was named vice-provost of the new college, and after her retirement in 2020 the nursing school was renamed the Moffett & Sanders School of Nursing.
 In 2013, the university announced the construction of a new facility to house Brock School of Business.
 In 2014, the West Village residence complex opened.
-That December, the university purchased the adjacent headquarters of Southern Progress, a subsidiary of Time, Inc., that houses the College of Health Sciences.
+That December, the university purchased the adjacent headquarters of Southern Progress, a subsidiary of Time, Inc. It subsequently named these buildings the home of the College of Health Sciences.

-The university ended its long financial connection with the Alabama Baptist State Convention in July 2017 when the trustees announced they would no longer accept funds from the convention.
+The university ended its financial connection with the Alabama Baptist State Convention in July 2017 when the trustees announced they would no longer accept funds from the convention.
 Later that year Samford and the state convention agreed that Samford would no longer present its slate of trustees to the convention for affirmation and that convention officers would no longer have an ex officio position on the board.
 This ended key aspects of Samford's formal connection to the state convention that had existed for decades.
-Still, by the trustees’ own rule, all trustees must be members of Baptist churches and 75% from Alabama.
+Still, by the trustees’ own rule, all trustees must be members of Baptist churches and 75% must be from Alabama.
 Samford is a collaborative partner of the Council for Christian Colleges and Universities.

 In August 2020, Westmoreland announced he would retire on June 30, 2021.
 On March 10, 2021, it was announced that he will be succeeded by Whitworth University president Beck A. Taylor.
 Taylor took office on July 1, 2021.

-In May 2022, the university received a $100 million gift from the estate of alumnus Marvin Mann, making it the largest single-donor gift ever made to a higher education institution in Alabama.
+In May 2022, the university received a $100 million gift from the estate of alumnus Marvin Mann.
+This was the largest single-donor gift ever made to a higher education institution in Alabama.